 Please note that there are strict conditions applied to attendance at DDLS EC-Council Courses and certification.
 On the first day of the course, students are required to sign a Student Agreement Form before opening the courseware.
 A copy of this form and relevant links may be found here.

 The age requirement for attending EC-Council courses or attempting the exam is restricted to any candidate who is at least 18 years old.
 If you are under the age of 18, you are not eligible to attend the official training or eligible to attempt the certification exam unless you are able to provide written consent of your parent/legal guardian and a supporting letter from your institution of higher learning.
 Only applicants from nationally accredited institution of higher learning shall be considered.

-Please note that exam vouchers are included with all EC-Council courses.
+Please note that exam vouchers are included with most EC-Council courses.
 Exams are not taken at the conclusion of the course.
 Exam candidates are required to book their exam after completion of the course.